 Timeline Summary:

-The following timeline has relatively short turnaround times for initial tasking to move the project forward in a timeline fashion.
+The following timeline has relatively short turnaround times for initial tasking to move the project forward.
 Depending on the general responsiveness of potential commercial partners and the requirements to overcome administrative hurdles, some of these targets may be difficult to achieve.
 Due to more generous timelines for Tasks 4 and 5, it should be possible to complete all of the tasks in the proposed timeline.